ManuelHuber-Github/Agricultural-SandboxNL/Sentinel 2/README.md

 # Addtional information about the database creation and introduction script

 The whole database was mined via Google Earth Engine using a Python API.
-Following database in Goolge Earth Engine is used to crate this parcel based dataset: https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR
+Following database in Goolge Earth Engine is used to create this parcel based dataset: https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR